The total number of cases in the GLP-1 MDL grew to 1,443.

 It was approved for type 2 diabetes in 2017 as Ozempic.
 In 2021, it was approved for chronic weight management as Wegovy.

-Novo Nordisk claims that Ozempic works by helping your pancreas produce insulin during times of high blood sugar, preventing your liver from producing and releasing too much sugar into your body, and slowing down food before it can leave your stomach.
+Novo Nordisk claims that Ozempic helps your pancreas produce insulin so blood sugar levels lower, preventing your liver from producing and releasing too much sugar into your body and slowing down food before it can leave your stomach.
 However, no one knows specifically how it does this.

 Ozempic falls into a group of drugs known as GLP-1 receptor agonists (GLP-1 RAs).
 These drugs use peptides that mimic natural satiety hormones in our bodies.
 Semaglutide is one of these peptides.
 Other GLP-1 RAs may use different peptides, such as liraglutide or tirzepatide.